Russia–NATO relations: Russian military buildup and ultimatum to NATO (2021–2022)

-Putin asked U.S. President Joe Biden for legal guarantees that NATO never let Ukraine join.
-NATO Secretary-General Jens Stoltenberg replied that "It's only Ukraine and 30 NATO allies that decide when Ukraine is ready to join NATO.
+Putin asked U.S. president Joe Biden for legal guarantees that NATO never let Ukraine join.
+NATO secretary-general Jens Stoltenberg replied that "It's only Ukraine and 30 NATO allies that decide when Ukraine is ready to join NATO.
 Russia has no veto, Russia has no say, and Russia has no right to establish a sphere of influence to try to control their neighbors".

 In December 2021, Russian sent an ultimatum to NATO, demanding the alliance end all activity in its Eastern European member states and ban Ukraine or any former Soviet state from ever joining, among other demands.
 Some of the demands had already been ruled-out by NATO.
 A senior Biden administration official said the US was willing to discuss the proposals, but added that there were some "that the Russians know are unacceptable".
 Several Western political analysts suggested Russia was making unrealistic demands as a "smokescreen", knowing they would be rejected; giving Russia a pretext for invading.
 Others suggested that Putin was "aiming high to squeeze concessions" out of NATO.
-Russia's Foreign Minister Sergei Lavrov warned "If there is no constructive response within a reasonable time and the West continues its aggressive line, then Russia will be forced to [...] eliminate unacceptable threats to our security".
+That same month, Russia warned of "serious military and political consequences" in case of Finland and Sweden's NATO membership.
+Russia's foreign minister Sergei Lavrov warned "If there is no constructive response within a reasonable time and the West continues its aggressive line, then Russia will be forced to [...] eliminate unacceptable threats to our security".